yuka-with-data/Spotify-MultiPage-Streamlit/README.md

-# Music dataGalax: A Spotify Data Exploration App
+# rhythmGalax: A Spotify Data Exploration App

-Welcome to Music dataGalax, a cutting-edge application designed to bring Spotify's music data to life through comprehensive analysis and insightful visualizations.
+Welcome to rhythmGalax, a cutting-edge application designed to bring Spotify's music data to life through comprehensive analysis and insightful visualizations.
 Powered by Streamlit, this app caters to music enthusiasts, industry analysts, and data scientists by providing a dynamic platform to explore the musical qualities that define today's hits and trends.

 ## Features

-Music dataGalax comprises five key analysis pages, each offering a unique perspective on Spotify's vast musical landscape:
+rhythmGalax comprises five key analysis pages, each offering a unique perspective on Spotify's vast musical landscape:

 - **Top Chart Analysis**: Delve into Spotify's latest hit charts and uncover the attributes that contribute to the success of these tracks.
 Visualize trends and compare key metrics across genres and artists.